hiu211203/UIT_chatbot/README.md

 4. Set up your environment variables:

-   Create a `.env` file in the root directory and add the following:
+   Create a `.env` file in the project directory and add the following:

    ```env
    OPENAI_API_KEY=your_openai_api_key